Safe Use of Ecoplugs

 - how to work to industry best practice

 - the correct PPE to wear to keep you safe

 - that the correct application can save you money in the future!

 Our PA6pp Ecoplug course, session one has now gone online.
-But do not worry we will talk you through everything you need to do.
-It is a simple and straightforward way to carry out the first part of your PA6pp course.
+BUT the assessment still has to be done face to face.
+However, do not worry we will talk you through everything you need to do.
+It is a simple and straightforward way to carry out your PA6pp course.